Athamizh/WaterQualityProject/WaterQualityProject/README.md

 - Thresholds are dataset-dependent; calibration helps but may vary by location.
 - Quality flags may differ across datasets; column_map may need adjustments.

+## Project Assumptions

+- Sensor readings are assumed to be representative of real-world water conditions.
+- Missing or low-quality sensor values are filtered conservatively to avoid false alarms.
+- Risk scoring is rule-based and deterministic, prioritizing interpretability over prediction.
+- Thresholds and weights are calibrated using dataset percentiles and may vary across regions.
+- The system is designed for educational and analytical purposes, not regulatory decisions.